benwhalley/struckdown/README.md

 See **[Custom Actions Guide](docs/CUSTOM_ACTIONS.md)** for details.

-### Shared Headers
+### System Messages and Headers

-Use `¡BEGIN` to define a shared header for all segments:
+Control system messages and persistent instructions:

 ```
+¡SYSTEM
-You are an expert analyst.
+You are an expert data analyst with 10 years of experience.

-¡BEGIN
+/END

+¡HEADER
+Always provide concise, data-driven responses.
+/END

 First analysis: [[analysis1]]